travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 [^comments]: If anyone has a recommendation or a if anyone knows of a comments system that works with static sites, and which is not Disqus, has no ads, is free and fast, and lets me own the comment data (or at least export it in a reasonable format), I am all ears.

 [^bankconf]: Bank conflicts occur in a banked cache design when two loads try to access the same bank.
 [Per Fabian](https://twitter.com/rygorous/status/1138934828198326272) Ivy Bridge and earlier had banked cache designs, as does Zen1.
-The Intel chips use have 16 banks per line (bank selected by bits `[5:2]` of the address), while Zen1 has 8 banks per line (bits `[5:3]` used).
+The Intel chips have 16 banks per line (bank selected by bits `[5:2]` of the address), while Zen1 has 8 banks per line (bits `[5:3]` used).
 A load uses any bank it overlaps.

 {% include glossary.md %}